 Taking the matter further

-If you reach deadlock with the tour operator over your dispute, you can take further action.
-Find out if the tour operator is a member of a trade association that offers alternative dispute resolution services such as ABTA or AITO.
-As a last resort you could take action against the tour operator in the County Court; see 'Thinking of suing in court'.
+If you reach deadlock with the organiser over your dispute, you can take further action.
+Find out if the organiser is a member of a trade association that offers alternative dispute resolution services such as ABTA or AITO.
+As a last resort you could take action against the organiser in the County Court; see 'Thinking of suing in court'.

-If you believe the tour operator misled you over any aspect of the package holiday, report your complaint to the Citizens Advice consumer service.
+If you believe the organiser or retailer misled you over any aspect of the package holiday, report your complaint to the Citizens Advice consumer service.
 Your complaint can be referred to trading standards.

 See the 'Problems with flights' guide if your flight was delayed, cancelled, re-routed or denied boarding or your luggage was lost or damaged.